 Because I Want Therapeutic Doses of Astaxanthin

 According to research, a therapeutic dose of astaxanthin is 12mg per day.
-Suzy Cohen — a licensed pharmacist of 23 years and passionate advocate for natural medicine alternatives — says that it’s nearly impossible to eat enough astaxanthin:
+It’s nearly impossible to eat enough astaxanthin:

 Wild Pacific salmon, especially sockeye salmon, have the highest astaxanthin content.
 However you’d have to eat about 6 ounces (165 grams) daily to get a 3.6 milligram dose.
 Since studies show that doses greater than that provide anti-inflammatory benefits, I always suggest an astaxanthin supplement.

 This is also why she doesn’t recommend krill oil as a source of astaxanthin.
 In most krill oils, a capsule contains a mere 0.1 mg of astaxanthin — nowhere near a therapeutic dose.

 Unfortunately, though, almost all commercially available isolated astaxanthin is synthetic, created in laboratories from petrochemicals or petrochemical derivatives.
 It’s primary use is as a food for farmed salmon so that their filets can have a pinkish hue rather than an unappealing grey one.

 Where to Buy Krill Oil with Astaxanthin

 Thankfully, I’ve found a krill oil that concentrates 6mg of astaxanthin per capsule (so just two capsules put you at the daily therapeutic dose!).
 One of my sponsors, Radiant Life, makes just such an oil.

 And as you’d expect from Norman and Kathy LeMoine, Radiant Life’s Krill Oil is sustainably harvested and 100% natural.